ijakenorton/cvss_prediction/report/new_plan.md

-# What have was I planning to do?
+# What  was I planning to do?

 From an interpretability standpoint, I wanted to find out if the data had patterns within that we could pick up with more traditional clustering means.
 This way it might be easier to actually be